 In talking about the new iTunes Music Store, Apple CEO Steve Jobs told the

-that downloading through music subscription service Rhapsody “sucks.”
+TIME Online Edition that downloading through music subscription service Rhapsody “sucks.”
 He also said that Apple offers the “first real complete ecosystem of the digital music age.”

 “Downloading sucks on their service,” Jobs exclaimed, when asked about iListen.com’s Rhapsody — seen as a competitor to the iTunes Music Store.
 Jobs knocked Rhapsody service because of limitations to what subscribers can do with downloaded tracks and the extra fees associated with downloading.

 On the other hand, Jobs didn’t offer any predictions on how many people Apple will be able to lure away from unauthorized, file-swapping sites — perceived to be the biggest roadblock to the mainstream success of commercial music download services like Apple’s new venture.

 Some early users of the iTunes Music Store have been disappointed that the 200,000 songs published so far have been major commercial releases.
 That’s about to change, however: Jobs said that independent music labels want to come aboard the iTunes Music Store and have “already been calling [Apple] like crazy.”